Summer Savings!

 Net income comes after both operating and non-operating expenses on the P&L. It’s a measure of the money left over for shareholders or owners.

-How do you create a profit and loss statement?
+How to put together a profit and loss statement

 The P&L will include three key components—revenue, expenses, and income.
 There are three key steps to making a profit and loss statement.